ETHICS AND IPI

 (b) Faculty who are or are likely to be responsible for evaluating students’ academic performance do not themselves provide that therapy.
 (See also APA Standard 3.05, Multiple Relationships.)

-(a) In academic and supervisory relationships, IPI Members establish a timely and specific process for providing feedback to students and supervisees.
-Information regarding the process is provided to the student at the beginning of supervision.
+(a) In academic and consultative relationships, IPI Members establish a timely and specific process for providing feedback to students and consultees.
+Information regarding the process is provided to the student at the beginning of consultation.

-(b) IPI Members evaluate students and supervisees on the basis of their actual performance on relevant and established program requirements.
+(b) IPI Members evaluate students and consultees on the basis of their actual performance on relevant and established program requirements.

 This area of practice and teaching is continuing to evolve and ethical standards for it are developing.
 Therefore, at present (like the American Psychological Association) IPI offers suggested guidelines rather than specific ethics codes beyond what has been presented in Section I. Additional resources are also provided in section III.